ocholan/ocholan/README.md

 I program in my freetime.

-I'm currently actively learning/interested in C#.
+I'm currently actively learning/interested in C# and possibly have found more...

 Some languages I have tinkered in: Luau, Java, Python, Html, Cs, Sql, and C#